Gengsu07/DEGengsuProject/README.md

 1. The source data is from Rawg API
 2. Mage orchestrate update rawg games data weekly
 3. Data ingested/fetched using pipeline `rawg_extract_bigquery` with two block steps in Mage then upload the data to BigQuery data warehouse.
-4. Pipeline then trigger data transformation using DBT pipeline `rawg_dbt_bigquery` inside Mage
+4. Pipeline then trigger data transformation using DBT pipeline `rawg_dbt_bigquery` inside Mage.
+Actually there are 2 DBT projects,bg_rawg is for cloud and rawg is for local.
 5. The transformed data then saved in Bigquery Warehouse with partition by DAY for ready to analytics purpose
 6. Dashboard created using metabase
 7. Mage and Metabase deployed in Google Cloud using Terraform